mravanelli/theano-kaldi-rnn/README.md

 - Minimal Gated Recurrent Units (M GRU see reference paper)
 - M-reluGRU (see reference paper)

-The later architectures, have been explored in the following work:
+The later architectures have been explored in the following work:

 *[1] M. Ravanelli, P. Brakel, M. Omologo, Y. Bengio, "Batch-normalized joint training for DNN-based distant speech recognition", in Proceedings of Interspeech 2017*